-Web of Science is a great database for finding any chemistry papers, especially if you're citation chasing or looking for interdisciplinary papers.
-You can also try PubMed if you're looking for medical papers and SciFinder Scholar if you're looking for papers on certain substances or reactions.
+Web of Science is a great database for finding chemistry and general science papers.
+You can also try PubMed if you're looking for medical papers or SciFinder-n and Reaxys if you're looking for papers on certain substances or reactions.

 How do I get started?

 You'll usually want to start by searching for a Topic, which the first search box is set to do.
 Web of Science will automatically include simple synonyms like plurals.
 If you're looking for recent papers, set the timespan to "Latest 5 years" or specify a date range; you can also do this after you've done your search.

 I'm getting too many results.
 What do I do?

 What is Citation Chasing?

 Citation chasing is the act of finding references by looking at the references a certain paper has cited or looking at the sources that have cited that paper.
 Once you've found a paper related to your topic, citation chasing is an easy way to find more papers on that topic (including the most important papers on that topic), the newest papers on the topic, and papers on related topics you may want to explore.